 Introducing Cross Cultural Connections

-Spanish language and culture courses begin in Pre-Kindergarten and continue through Ninth Grade.
+Spanish language and culture courses begin in Kindergarten and continue through Fifth Grade.
 The Spanish Program focuses on:

 - Promoting language learning in the areas of listening, speaking, reading, and writing

 - Making cross-cultural connections and respecting differences